tytydraco/yessleep/out/I_saw_it_on_a_military_base.md

+# (Title: I Don’t Believe in the Supernatural—But I Do Check My Backseat)

 I wish this could be a boring story.
 One that you skim over, shrug off, and forget.
 Hell, I wish I could forget.